Taking Care of Tiara

 Life with Tiara

-Tiara is eight now.
-She is wheel-chair bound.
-We had a home built that can accommodate her needs.
-She has severe cerebral palsy.
+Tiara is eight now and has severe cerebral palsy.
+She is wheelchair bound, so we had a home built that can accommodate her needs.
 She doesn’t talk or walk, but she smiles a lot.
-She cries sometimes too.
+She cries sometimes, too.
 That’s the worst part, not knowing what’s what, or if she’s in pain.
-She has to have back surgery every six months to correct scoliosis, and has had hip and leg surgeries to keep her muscles loose.
+She has to have back surgery every six months to correct scoliosis and has had hip and leg surgeries to keep her muscles loose.

 She’s in a special needs school.
 She makes verbal sounds and she loves to be held.
 We spoil her.
 She enjoys her little brother, who’s four, and she’s all grins when she hears her older brother when he comes home from college.
 My whole family, including my husband, mother, sisters and brothers, help out.
 We make sure to include her in everything, to show her a lot of love and not to set her apart.
 We receive a lot of strength and peace of mind from the prayers of our church family.
 I believe we’ve also grown closer as a family and closer to God through this challenge.